cash2one/VideoTranscoding-Backend/README.md

 ## Next objectives (Release 0.5):
 - [x] Add support for more audio languages and subtitles.
-- [x] Create a full Api Rest for all transcode service.
+- [x] Create a full Api Rest for transcode service.

 The project is my final project of my degree.
 I hope to finish it on Jun´18.